hasura/graphql-engine/CONTRIBUTING.md

 ## 7. Translations

-This document is available in the following translations:
+This document is available in the below mentioned translations:

 - [French 🇫🇷](translations/CONTRIBUTING.french.md)